wessberg/connection-observer/README.md

 <!-- SHADOW_SECTION_DESCRIPTION_LONG_END -->

-`ConnectionObserver` is a tiny (1kb) API that provides a way to asynchronously observe the connectedness of a target Node inside a document.
+`ConnectionObserver` is a tiny (1kb) API that provides a way to asynchronously observe the connectedness of a target Node or querySelector inside a document.

 With `ConnectionObserver`, you have a low-level building block that can be used to build functionality on top of when you need to perform work when a Node lives inside the DOM, and/or perform work when it becomes detached.